Linzy0227/SRMNet/README.md

 ## Model Weights

-Download our trained model weights: [model_last.pth](https://drive.google.com/file/d/17sMQKkh7JBhPiNAzRe6roGhPoyZVn6-J/view?usp=drive_link)
+We have retrained our model on an NVIDIA RTX 4090.
+You can download it if needed. [model_last.pth](https://drive.google.com/file/d/17sMQKkh7JBhPiNAzRe6roGhPoyZVn6-J/view?usp=drive_link)

 ## Installation